 WorldRemit’s unique selling point would be the ability to remit physical cash by depositing it with one of WorldRemit’s partner networks of any branch in the Xpress Money network, in addition to the usual method of bank transfer, using the WorldRemit Wallet or Mobile Money e-wallet.

-From Singapore, you can send money to more than 140 countries almost instantly, in most cases, after successful transfer of funds to WorldRemit.
+From Singapore, you can send money to more than 130 countries almost instantly to most countries.

 SingX also has an alerts service that notifies you when exchange rates hit a certain target threshold you want to monitor for.